rileyle/PHYS328W/syllabus.md

 amplifiers with emphasis on laboratory techniques and the written communication of scientific results.
 Prerequisite: PHYS-122.

 This is a 2 semester hour course.
-One hour of lecture; an average of three hours of laboratory per week.
-Two semester hours.
+An average of three hours of laboratory per week.

 ## Learning Goals